-The CAT team supports two physical spaces used for teaching a learning.
-After an initial training, faculty can use these spaces to create asynchronous content like board work videos, visual lectures, demonstrations, podcasts, and more.
-Additionally, faculty can partner with CAT to create student projects using these spaces.
+The Academic Partnership team supports the Lightboard space used for teaching and learning.
+After an initial training, faculty can use this space to create asynchronous content like board work videos, visual lectures, demonstrations, podcasts, and more.
+Additionally, faculty can partner with Academic Partnerships to create student projects using these spaces; for example, some COE faculty have encourged their student teachers to produce video content using the Lightboard.

 About the Lightboard Studio